-• New preventative nasal spray treatment that could protect people from COVID-19 infection and prevent transmission announced
+• New preventative nasal spray treatment that was shown to prevent COVID-19 infection and prevent transmission in animals announced

 • Novel therapy developed by Australian biotech company, Ena Respiratory, shown to significantly reduce COVID-19 virus levels in the nose and throat, in a gold-standard animal study

 • Reduced COVID-19 replication by up to 96%, study performed by Public Health England (PHE) scientists

 • Mode of action complementary to COVID-19 vaccines, with easy nasal administration, delivered once or twice a week

 • Ready to progress to human clinical trials within four months